Aditbar/Aditya-Bariq-Pong/README.md

 Ball
 - initial speed = 5
 - can customized speed
-- random degree, y axis, and direction x axis when starting the game
+- random degree, and direction x axis when starting the game

 Paddle
 - left = use w and s